What are STPs?

 In this context, incentives for NHS providers to work together can be weak.
 The very real danger is that organisations take a ‘fortress mentality’ instead, acting to secure their own future regardless of the impact on others.
 The dissonance between place-based planning and the continuing focus on organisational performance in the NHS is therefore stark.

-We won’t know the potential benefits of STPs until the plans are finalised and agreed.
-We are currently analysing the content of publicly available STPs and will publish our findings early in 2017.
-The plans cover a broad range of themes.
-This includes proposals to strengthen primary and community services and to integrate NHS and social care services more closely around the needs of patients.
+The plans cover a broad range of themes – ranging from prevention and primary care to specialised services in hospitals.
+All STPs include proposals to strengthen primary and community services and to integrate NHS and social care services more closely around the needs of patients.
 The plans also describe ambitions to improve the broader health and wellbeing of the populations they serve – for example, by encouraging healthy behaviours.

 Whether or not these ambitions can be delivered is yet to be seen.
-Developing new models of health and social care takes both time and resources.
-Yet additional funding for the NHS (made available through the Sustainability and Transformation Fund) has been, and remains, primarily focused on reducing NHS deficits rather than transforming the way services are delivered.
-Cuts to local government budgets also make the ambition of prioritising prevention more challenging.
+There are, of course, opportunities to manage care more effectively in the community.
+But developing new models of health and social care takes time and resources – both of which are in short supply.
+Additional funding for the NHS (made available through the Sustainability and Transformation Fund) has been, and remains, primarily focused on reducing NHS deficits rather than transforming the way services are delivered in the community.
+Cuts to social care and public health budgets also make the ambition of prioritising prevention more challenging.

-STPs include ambitions to improve care in specific services areas – such as cancer care or mental health services – as well as supporting and developing the health and social care workforce.
-Attention is also being given to the changes needed in the supporting infrastructure for NHS services – such as IT systems and NHS buildings.
+STPs include ambitions to improve care in specific services areas – such as cancer or mental health services – as well as supporting and developing the health and care workforce.
+The plans also include ambitions to reduce unwarranted variations in care and improve productivity.
+STPs also give attention to the changes needed in NHS infrastructure – such as IT systems and NHS buildings – to support their ambitions to transform services.
+The changes needed to NHS organisational arrangements and incentives are considered too.

-Some areas are exploring changes to acute and community hospital services as part of their STP including proposals to consolidate services and reduce the number of beds.
-These proposals will need to be assessed on a case-by-case basis.
+Some STPs propose changes to acute hospital services.
+These changes include proposals to centralise some acute services and to deliver care through networks of hospitals.
+Some plans also propose reducing the number of acute hospital sites within an STP footprint.
+Quality issues, workforce constraints and financial pressures are all identified as reasons behind these proposals, which will need to be assessed on a case-by-case basis.
 Evidence on the impact of major reconfigurations of acute hospital services in the NHS on quality and costs of care is mixed.

 The key priority for STP leaders in the short term is to strengthen involvement in the content of the plans – particularly among clinicians and other frontline staff, local authorities, and patients and the public.
 The next job will be to equip staff with the skills and resources needed to implement the improvements in care described in the plans.
 Leadership and governance of STPs at a local level will also need to be strengthened.
 The focus of the process so far has been on planning, but the real challenge lies in turning the plans into reality.
 Changes to incentives and performance management in the NHS are likely to be needed to overcome the barriers that get in the way.